exoad/ap-compsci-a/README.txt

 Note: this license applies to the totality of this repository, this means source code within may also have differing licenses according to their specific owners.

 Notice: This branch is to never be PR into master as these two branches are separate entities
+Notice: This program is not licensed as the master branch, please see the LICENSE file in this branch for further detail about the license.